top of page

 Inter-Dog Playgroup Guidelines

 If you are not sure if a Malamute is the right breed for you or are not ready, you can volunteer to take the Malamutes on a walk.
-This is a great way to meet the pups and learn from volunteers how to best interact and handle these precious fluffy strong pups.
+This is a great way to meet the pups and learn from volunteers how to best interact and handle these precious fluffy, intelligent, and strong pups.

 Fostering is a wonderful alternative too.
 With your help, we can open up space for another Malamute to come to the rescue.